Create New Document¶

 From this section you can create a document according to your requirements: you can specify the dimensions, color model, bit depth, resolution, etc.

 In the top-most field of the Dimensions tab, from the Predefined drop-down you can select predefined pixel sizes and PPI (pixels per inch).
-You can also set custom dimensions and the orientation of the document from the input fields below the predefined drop-down.
-This can also be saved as a new predefined preset for your future use by giving a name in the Save As field and clicking on the Save button.
+You can also set custom dimensions and the orientation of the document from the input fields below the Predefined: drop-down.
+This can also be saved as a new predefined preset for your future use by giving a name in the Save Image Size as: input box and clicking on the Save button.
 Below we find the Color section of the new document dialog box, where you can select the color model and the bit-depth.
 Check Couleurs for more detailed information regarding color.